paulbaumgarten/pbaumgarten-2025/docs/ib-compsci-2027/internal-assessment.md

 Externally sourced code, properly cited and in moderation, is perfectly fine and expected.
 That said, the vast majority of the programming code should be your own independently produced work.
 The IA is an opportunity for you to showcase your personal programming expertise, not your ability to copy-and-paste someone elses code.

-**TL;DR...**

-AI tools can be used and are treated the same as any other resource that students may use: They should be fully and properly cited and referenced at all times, failure to do so risks breaching the Academic Integrity Policy.
+**TL;DR...**: AI tools can be used and are treated the same as any other resource that students may use.
+They should be fully and properly cited and referenced at all times, failure to do so risks breaching the Academic Integrity Policy.